jackseitz/computational-mechanics/projects/04_Linear_Algebra-project.md

 print('expected error in x=solve(K,b) is {}'.format(10**(16-16)))
 print('expected error in x=solve(K[2:13,2:13],b) is {}'.format(10**(2-16)))

+'''The condition number is most likely so large due to the matrix being ill-conditioned, leading to numerical instability and large error values.'''
 ```

 ### 2. Apply a 300-N downward force to the central top node (n 4)